MindustryGame/wiki-testing/docs/modding.md

     version: "1.0"
     minGameVersion: "100.3"
     dependencies: [ ]
+    hidden: false

 -   `name` will be used to reference to your mod, so name it carefully;
 -   `displayName` this will be used as a display name for the UI, which you can use to add formatting to said name;
 -   `description` of the mod will be rendered in the ingame mod manager, so keep it short and to the point;
 -   `dependencies` is optional, if you want to know more about that, go to the [dependencies](#dependencies) section;
 -   `minGameVersion` is the minimum build version of the game.
+-   `hidden` will allow a client to join servers without this mod, and vice versa for clients joining a server.
+Use this for mods like texture packs or JS plugins.